m4rw3r/InjectStack/SPEC.rst

-The main reason for the usage of an interface is that it is not feasible to inject the next middleware using the constructor of a middleware, mainly because it will not be as fast or flexible in PHP as it is in ruby.
+The main reason for the usage of an interface is that it is not feasible to inject the next middleware using the constructor of a middleware, mainly because it will not be as fast or flexible in PHP as it is in Ruby.

 Here is an example middleware which checks for the ``$_GET`` parameter "go" and returns a 404 if it cannot find it::